willyamrb/react-lottie-tools/README.md

 }
 ```

+### Working with scroll interactions

+Inside React Lottie Tools there are 2 components to work with scroll interactions, they are LottieScrollSection and LottieScrollAnimation component.
+At first looking they look the same, but they have your differences, LottieScrollSection should be used if you just want an entire animation inside a section without any other content, just animation, also it helps to let the HTML more semantic helping in SEO scores.
+On the other hand LottieScrollAnimation can be used inside others elements like div, sections and so on to build your own section with other contents inside it!

 ### LottieScrollSection component

-Now a complex animation, the LottieScrollSection component will sincronize the current scroll with the animation frame.
+The LottieScrollSection component will sincronize the current scroll with the animation frame.
 It means that according you scroll the page, the animation will play.

 ```jsx
 import { LottieScrollSection } from "react-lottie-tools";